 FAA should prioritize planning for addressing the identified weakness in the cost-of-casualty amount and update the amount based on current information.
 The agency did not comment on this recommendation.

 For more information, contact Alicia Puente Cackley at (202) 512-8678 or firstname.lastname@example.org.

 Recommendation for Executive Action

 Comments: The Department of Transportation agreed with the recommendation.
 In March 2018, the Federal Aviation Administration (FAA) stated that the agency planned to conduct a rulemaking to address any updates to the cost-of-casualty amount.
 As part of the rulemaking, FAA planned to engage with the commercial space and insurance industries to obtain views on an appropriate cost-of-casualty amount and implications of any changes.
-However, in February 2019, FAA stated that it has been unable to conduct the planned rulemaking due to a competing priority that will continue into 2020.
+However, in February 2019, FAA stated that it has been unable to conduct the planned rulemaking due to a competing priority that will continue through 2020.
+FAA has requested input from the industry on prioritizing needed rule revisions and will develop a plan for updating the cost-of-casualty amount based on the industry's prioritization recommendations.
 We will continue to monitor FAA's actions in response to this recommendation.

 Recommendation: To help ensure that the government is not exposed to more liability risk than intended, the Secretary of Transportation should ensure that the FAA Administrator prioritizes the development of a plan to address the identified weakness in the cost-of-casualty amount, including setting time frames for action, and update the amount based on current information.